cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--strip-all`, `-s`

-When compiling executable files or dynamic libraries, specify this option to remove the symbol table from the output file.
+When compiling an executable file or dynamic library, specifies this option to remove the symbol table from the output file.

 ### `--discard-eh-frame`

-When compiling executable files or dynamic libraries, specify this option to remove the `eh_frame` section and part of the `eh_frame_hdr` section (information related to `crt` will not be processed).
-This reduces the size of the executable or dynamic library but may affect debugging information.
+When compiling an executable file or dynamic library, specifies this option to remove part of the information in the eh_frame section and eh_frame_hdr section (information related to crt is not processed), reducing the size of the executable file or dynamic library, but affecting debugging information.

 This feature is not supported when compiling for macOS targets.

 ### `--set-runtime-rpath`

-Write the absolute path of the Cangjie runtime library directory into the RPATH/RUNPATH section of the binary.
-Using this option eliminates the need to set the `LD_LIBRARY_PATH` (for Linux) or `DYLD_LIBRARY_PATH` (for macOS) environment variables to specify the Cangjie runtime library directory when running the program in the build environment.
+Writes the absolute path of the directory where the Cangjie runtime library is located into the RPATH/RUNPATH section of the binary.
+After using this option, there is no need to set the Cangjie runtime library directory using LD_LIBRARY_PATH (applicable to Linux platforms) or DYLD_LIBRARY_PATH (applicable to macOS platforms) when running the Cangjie program in the build environment.

 This feature is not supported when compiling for Windows targets.

 ### `--link-option <value>`<sup>1</sup>

-Specify linker options.
+Specifies linker options.

-`cjc` will pass the value of this option as a parameter to the linker.
-Available parameters vary depending on the linker (system or specified).
-Multiple linker options can be specified by using `--link-option` multiple times.
+`cjc` passes the value of this option as a parameter directly to the linker.
+The available parameters vary depending on the (system or specified) linker.
+You can use `--link-option` multiple times to specify multiple linker options.

 ### `--link-options <value>`<sup>1</sup>

-Specify linker options.
+Specifies linker options.

-`cjc` will pass multiple parameters of this option to the linker, separated by spaces.
-Available parameters vary depending on the linker (system or specified).
-Multiple linker options can be specified by using `--link-options` multiple times.
+`cjc` passes multiple parameters of this option to the linker, separated by spaces.
+The available parameters vary depending on the (system or specified) linker.
+You can use `--link-options` multiple times to specify multiple linker options.

-<sup>1</sup> Superscript indicates that linker passthrough options may vary depending on the linker.
-Refer to the linker documentation for supported options.
+<sup>1</sup> The superscript indicates that linker passthrough options may vary depending on the linker.
+For specific supported options, refer to the linker documentation.

 ### `--disable-reflection`

-Disable reflection, i.e., do not generate reflection information during compilation.
+Disables the reflection option, i.e., does not generate relevant reflection information during compilation.

 > **Note:**
 >
-> When cross-compiling for the `aarch64-linux-ohos` target, reflection information is disabled by default, and this option has no effect.
+> When cross-compiling to the aarch64-linux-ohos target, reflection information is disabled by default, and this option has no effect.

 ### `--profile-compile-time` <sup>[frontend]</sup>

-Print time consumption data for each compilation phase.
+Outputs the time consumption data of each compilation phase to a file with the suffix `.time.prof`, which is saved in the directory specified by `output`.
+If `output` specifies a file, `.time.prof` is in the same directory as that file.

+### `--profile-compile-memory` <sup>[frontend]</sup>

+Outputs the memory consumption data of each compilation phase to a file with the suffix `.mem.prof`, which is saved in the directory specified by `output`.
+If `output` specifies a file, `.mem.prof` is in the same directory as that file.

-### `--profile-compile## Unit Test Options
+## Unit Test Options

 ### `--test` <sup>[frontend]</sup>

-An entry point provided by the `unittest` testing framework, automatically generated by macros.
-When compiling with the `cjc --test` option, the program entry is no longer `main` but `test_entry`.
-For usage of the unittest testing framework, refer to the *Cangjie Programming Language Standard Library API* documentation.
+The entry point provided by the `unittest` testing framework, automatically generated by macros.
+When compiling with the `cjc --test` option, the program entry point is no longer `main` but `test_entry`.
+For usage of the `unittest` testing framework, refer to the *Cangjie Programming Language Standard Library API* documentation.

 For the Cangjie file `a.cj` in the `pkgc` directory:

 <!-- run -->

 ```cangjie